solana-labs/solana-web3.js/packages/rpc-spec/README.md

 This type allows an `RpcApi` to describe how a particular request should be issued to the JSON RPC server.
 Given a function that was called on a `Rpc`, this object gives you the opportunity to:

--   customize the JSON RPC method name in the case that it's different than the name of that function
--   define the shape of the JSON RPC params in case they are different than the arguments provided to that function
+-   provide a `payload` from the requested method name and parameters.
 -   provide a function to transform the JSON RPC server's response, in case it does not match the `TResponse` specified by the `PendingRpcRequest<TResponse>` returned from that function.

 ### `RpcSendOptions`